jaredwilli/node-youtube-upload/README.md

 # NodeJS Youtube Upload Test
 Test application that tests Youtube Upload API NodeJS module.
-This was a modification to the [test-youtube-api](http://github.com/IonicaBizau/test-youtube-api) repository.
+This is a modification of the [test-youtube-api](http://github.com/IonicaBizau/test-youtube-api) repository, and also uses the [node-youtube-resumable-upload](https://github.com/grayleonard/node-youtube-resumable-upload) npm package.

 ## Before you start